indomitorum/Umbrel-migration-Pi-to-NUC/README.md

-# Umbrel-migration-Pi-to-NUC
-Umbrel migration from Raspberry Pi to NUC / Laptop running Linux Umbrel migration from Raspberry Pi to NUC / Laptop running Linux
+# Umbrel Migration from Raspberry Pi to NUC / Laptop running Linux

 I chose Debian OS as it’s meant to be better for running a node keeping the file system in better order.
 In case of drive failure, Debian is superior at recovering bad blocks and repairing them but you can use Ubuntu if you prefer or even Mint.